lohithharish/Demo-Blaze-Application-testing-Project/README.md

 ---

-### ⭐ If this project impressed you, please consider giving it a star!
+### ⭐ If this project impressed you, mail me your feedback!

 *This project is part of an active QA portfolio — continuously updated with new test artifacts, execution results, and automation enhancements.*